|

 learners of Chinese.

-It's important to work with your kids so they
+important to work with your kids so they

 are not being forced to Learn Chinese, but actually enjoy learning it.